Thursday, April 23, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 What is a gateway?

-For example, the Netgear Orbi CBK752 is a cable gateway, but Netgear calls it a “Cable Modem Router”.
-Similarly, SURFboard G54, pictured below, is also a cable gateway, but ARRIS calls it a “Quad-band Wi-Fi 7 Cable Modem”.
-Consider those the proper names and not the device type.
+For example, the SURFboard G54, pictured below, is a cable gateway, but ARRIS calls it a “Quad-band Wi-Fi 7 Cable Modem”.
+Consider that a proper name, not the device type.

-Asus RT-BE86U BE6800 Wi-Fi 7 Router PortsArris SURFboard G54 back 2
+ASUS RT-BE86U BE6800 Wi-Fi 7 Router PortsArris SURFboard G54 back 2

 Note that while a gateway has a router and a modem on the inside, and many gateways can work as a modem, a gateway without a WAN port (which is often the case) can’t work as a standalone router.